apollographql/apollo-kotlin/design-docs/Glossary.md

 ### Response shape

 This is the shape of the actual json as returned by the server.
-A given query can have multiple shapes depending the different type conditions at each field.
-While Field trees are in the GraphQL domain, Response shapes are in the Json domain and different Field trees can have the same response shape (http://spec.graphql.org/draft/#SameResponseShape())
+A given query can have multiple shapes depending on the different type conditions at each field.
+While selection sets are in the GraphQL domain, Response shapes are in the Json domain and different selection sets can have the same response shape (http://spec.graphql.org/draft/#SameResponseShape())

 ### Raw type